ignperezsep/ignperezsep.github.io/_posts/2023-08-15-conference.md

 ---
 layout: post
 title: Academy of Management Annual Meeting 2023
-subtitle: See you in Boston
+subtitle: Great time in Boston
 image:
 bigimg: /img/penguin.jpg
 tags:
 ---

-Last week, I will be travelling to Boston to attend the 2023 Annual Meeting of Academy of Management.
+Last week, I travelled to Boston to attend the 2023 Annual Meeting of Academy of Management.
-Here, I will present my work on "Teams' Media Capabilities: An Alternative Approach to the Study of Team Virtuality".
+Here, I presented my work on "Teams' Media Capabilities: An Alternative Approach to the Study of Team Virtuality".

-I hope you find this work interesting.
-See you in Boston...
+I had a nice time in Boston and met great researchers in my area, like Prof. Sharon Hill, Prof. Sumita Raghuram, and Dr. Maria Ximena Hincapie.